 In experience rating, the split point separates losses into primary and excess components.
 For the twenty years prior to 2013, the split point had been \$5,000.
-In 2013, NCCI's analysis indicated that the split point should be increased to \$15,000 and NCCI stated that the experience rating plan becomes less responsive if the split point is not indexed for claims cost inflation.
-Any future changes in the split point will be based on countrywide severity changes.
+In 2013, NCCI's analysis indicated that the split point should be increased to \$15,000, and NCCI stated that the experience rating plan becomes less responsive if the split point is not indexed for claims cost inflation.
+Rather than implementing a single large change in 2013, NCCI began transitioning to the indicated split point by implementing smaller incremental changes to the experience rating plan.
+Additional changes in the split point would be based on countrywide severity changes.